shredthaGNAR/list-of-my-starred-repos/README.md

 * [sindresorhus/KeyboardShortcuts](https://github.com/sindresorhus/KeyboardShortcuts): ⌨️ Add user-customizable global keyboard shortcuts to your macOS app in minutes
 * [t-mart/kill-sticky](https://github.com/t-mart/kill-sticky): Bookmarklet to remove sticky elements and restore scrolling to web pages!
 * [kenneth558/KingdomComeIMeanItAndIMeanNowSurveillance](https://github.com/kenneth558/KingdomComeIMeanItAndIMeanNowSurveillance): A web page (NOTE: Only Firefox & Pale Moon browsers give approved rendering) and some server-side web server scripting in a mini web server called bashttpd.
 Even looks good on Android devices as far as I've seen, though working the sliders is more difficult when your finger touch point is larger than them.
 With this tricked out version of bashttpd, you won't need a high-powered web server like Apache nor nginx (I didn't feel like learning nginx, and certainly don't care for learning Apache).
 IN PROGRESS but does work way, way better than nothing.
 Chrome renders differently, but in a pinch it will function halfway.
+* [onekiloparsec/KPCTabsControl](https://github.com/onekiloparsec/KPCTabsControl): A macOS control for tabs with enhanced capabilities, and styles: Safari, Chrome and custom ones.
 * [lando/lando](https://github.com/lando/lando): A development tool for all your projects that is fast, easy, powerful and liberating
 * [LANDrop/LANDrop](https://github.com/LANDrop/LANDrop): Drop any files to any devices on your LAN.
 * [languagetool-org/languagetool](https://github.com/languagetool-org/languagetool): Style and Grammar Checker for 25+ Languages